 Taste great on their own or with a variety of toppings

 Buttery and flaky texture

 Can make tasty toppings when crushed on top of soup or casserole

 Contains high fructose corn syrup

 Ritz crackers are loved by adults and kids alike for their toasty, buttery flavor and tender, flaky texture.
 Delicious on their own, paired with a bowl of chicken noodle soup, and topped with sweet or savory ingredients, these crackers are as versatile as they come.
 Try pairing them with mild cheese, cream cheese, deli meat, fruit, or chocolate spread.
 For an after school snack or dessert, try them sandwiched with peanut butter and jelly or ice cream to create mini “sandwiches” (don’t knock it till you’ve tried it).

 One thing some ingredient savvy shoppers may not love about these crackers: they contain high fructose corn syrup, which is a processed form of added sugar.
 If this matters to you, there are plenty of copy-cat buttery round crackers to choose from.
 Check ingredient lists or look for an organic option.
 But don’t say we didn’t warn you: many brands have tried, but few have succeeded in replicating the tried-and-true taste and texture of classic Ritz crackers.

-You can’t beat the price or flavor of long-time classic crackers, like Triscuit or Ritz, for easy snacking on their own or with toppings.
-To take your next cheese board up a notch or just try something different, go with Jan’s Farmhouse Crisps or Stonewall Kitchen’s Downeast Crackers, or splurge on Ines Rosales Olive Oil Tortas.
+You can’t beat the price or flavor of long-time classic crackers, like Triscuits (view at Amazon) or Ritz (view at Walmart), for easy snacking on their own or with toppings.
+To take your next cheese board up a notch or just try something different, go with Jan’s Farmhouse Crisps (view at Amazon) or Stonewall Kitchen’s Downeast Crackers (view at Amazon).